Terence Hill

-Terence Hill (born Mario Girotti; 29 March 1939) is an Italian actor, film director, screenwriter and film producer.
+Terence Hill (born Mario Girotti; 29 March 1939) is an Italian actor, film director, screenwriter, and film producer.
 He began his career as a child actor and gained international fame for starring roles in action and comedy films, many with his long-time film partner and friend Bud Spencer.
 During the height of his popularity, Hill was among Italy's highest-paid actors.

 His most widely seen films include comic and standard spaghetti Westerns, some based on popular novels by German author Karl May about the Wild West.
-Of these, the most famous are Lo chiamavano Trinità (They Call Me Trinity, 1970); ...continuavano a chiamarlo Trinità (Trinity Is Still My Name, 1971), the highest grossing Italian film at that time; and Il mio nome è Nessuno (My Name Is Nobody, 1973), co-starring Henry Fonda.
+Of these, the most famous are Lo chiamavano Trinità (They Call Me Trinity, 1970); ...continuavano a chiamarlo Trinità (Trinity Is Still My Name, 1971), the highest-grossing Italian film at that time; and Il mio nome è Nessuno (My Name Is Nobody, 1973), co-starring Henry Fonda.
 Hill also went on to a successful television career in Italy, most notably playing the title character in the long-running Rai 1 series Don Matteo from 2000 until 2022.

 Early life

 Hill was born on 29 March 1939 in Venice, Italy.
-Hill's mother, Hildegard Girotti (née Thieme), was from Dresden, Germany; his father, Girolamo Girotti, was Italian, and a chemist by occupation.
+Hill's mother, Hildegard Girotti (née Thieme), was from Dresden, Germany; his father, Girolamo Girotti, was Italian from Amelia, Umbria, and a chemist by occupation.
 During his childhood, Hill lived in the small town of Lommatzsch, Saxony.
 As a child, he experienced the bombing of Dresden, which was traumatic for him.
-He was there up to the End of World War II in Europe.
+He was there until the end of World War II in Europe.

 Career

 Child actor

 He was discovered at the age of 12 by Italian filmmaker Dino Risi at a swimming meet, and he became a child actor, appearing in Risi's Vacation with a Gangster (1951) as Gianni, the orphan gang leader.
 "They were looking for a boy gang leader and they found me", he later said.

 He had small roles in Voice of Silence (1953) with Jean Marais, Too Young for Love (1953), and It Happened in the Park (1953).
-He was in Golden Vein (1954) with Märta Torén and Richard Basehart, The Abandoned (1955) and Folgore Division (1955).
+He was in Golden Vein (1954) with Märta Torén and Richard Basehart, The Abandoned (1955), and Folgore Division (1955).